peteash10/bunminster.uk/pages/rabbit_food.md

 Along with hay, this is an essential that must never run out.
 We used to use bottles but Bunminster in particular doesn't like them, so we switched to a [water tower](http://amzn.to/2FUBRrB) refreshed once a day and it's great.

 A big issue with outdoor rabbits is keeping their water unfrozen in the winter.
-This water tower doesn't fit in the heated section of their hutch so we put a small bowl of water in there during frosty nights.
+This water tower doesn't fit in the heated section of their hutch so we put a small bowl of water in there on frosty nights.

 ## Grass